 - OP – Outdoor protected (-25°C to +75°C).

-In the case of fibre optic connectors, adapters, splitters and other fibre optic passive elements designed for operation in temperatures from -40°C to + 85°C, additional protection against precipitation and dust is required for their failure-free operation in the external environment.
+In the case of fiber optic connectors, adapters, splitters and other passive fibre optic elements designed to operate in temperatures from -40°C to +85°C, additional protection against precipitation and dust is necessary for failure-free operation in external environments.

-The content available in the Knowledge Center is created in cooperation with the R&D Department of OPTOMER.
+The content available in the Knowledge Centre is developed in cooperation with the R&D Department of OPTOMER.
 Our experts have been successfully training installers and representatives of public administration for years!